Case Western Reserve’s Christine Duval selected to accelerate work on purifying radioactive isotopes, used in diagnostic imaging, cancer treatment

 The new DOE grant is specifically awarded to support Duval’s current work to try to perfect a signature process for faster, more sustainable purification of the radioisotopes.
 They are necessary for diagnostic imaging, but also used more frequently in radiotherapy aimed at destroying targeted cells in the body, such as cancer cells.

-Radioactive isotopes are atoms which have a proton-to-neutron ratio that is fundamentally unstable, so they will decay over time in a natural progression toward stability.
+Radioactive isotopes are atoms that have a proton-to-neutron ratio that is fundamentally unstable, so they will decay over time in a natural progression toward stability.
 In radio imaging, physicians use the radioisotope as a tracer to examine blood-flow to specific organs and assess organ function or bone growth as it circulates through the body or is taken up only by certain tissues.

 While some commercially available isotopes are produced on-demand in nuclear reactors or accelerators, many emerging isotopes for radiopharmaceuticals are manufactured by drawing them out from dissolved radioactive waste.